 Paul is the only one who actually made it to the ocean.
 I got to the calm water inside the seawall and the water tasted salty so I called it good.
 Wally got out earlier because he saw Carl on the road.
 Paul paddled out into the surf never to be seen again.
-I changed out of my drysuit in a utility shack on the side of the road.
+I changed out of my drysuit in an unlocked utility shack.

 We went to Akureyri to decompress afterwards and spent a few hours at the community pool there.
 I highly recommend it.
 They have two enclosed waterslides.
 One of them has a surprise in it.
 You’ll have to go see for yourself.